fsprojects/FSharpLint/docs-gen/markdown/NumberOfItems.md

 ##### Cause

-A function contains more than a configurable number of parameters, for example if `MaxItems` was set to 5 (the default value) then the following condition would cause the error: `let findCat one two three four five six = 0`
+A function contains more than a configurable number of parameters, for example if `maxItems` was set to 5 (the default value) then the following condition would cause the error: `let findCat one two three four five six = 0`

 ##### Rationale